-- schools' duties regarding children missing education, including information schools must provide to the LA when removing a child from the school roll at standard and non-standard transition points can be found in the DfE's statutory guidance: Children Missing Education. - General information and advice for schools can be found in the Government's Missing Children and Adults Strategy. - guidance for schools concerning children who are absent from education Working Together To Improve School Attendance
+- schools' duties regarding children missing education, including information schools must provide to the LA when removing a child from the school roll at standard and non-standard transition points can be found in the DfE's statutory guidance: Children Missing Education. - General information and advice for schools can be found in the Government's Missing Children and Adults Strategy. - further information for colleges providing education for a child of compulsory school age can be found in: Full-time-Enrolment of 14 to 16 year olds in Further Education and Sixth Form Colleges - guidance for schools concerning children who are absent from education Working Together To Improve School Attendance